 “See, I am doing a new thing!
 Now it springs up; do you not perceive it?”

-The sea-green BMW turned into the dirt road, drove along slowly and rolled to a stop before a closed metal gate.
+The sea-green BMW turned into the dirt road, drove up slowly and rolled to a stop before a closed metal gate.

 The driver’s door creaked open, a stonewash-jeans-clad leg emerged, and out stepped Kenny Snyder.

-Standing beside the car, Kenny contemplated the distant ocean.
+He stood for a few moments with his hand on the door, contemplating the distant ocean.
 The sun was bright in the cloudless sky and glinting off the waves like a thousand diamonds.
-One of these days, he told himself, I’ll take a well-deserved holiday and spend every day down there on the beach, sipping a piña colada and breathing in the fresh salty air, far away from all the dead bodies and their foul stench and the dank, dark rooms and freaks and fanatics telling me what to do.
+The fresh sea air blew in his face, reminding him of his youth on the central coast, a misspent youth of loitering in beach car parks and concrete change rooms and stealing whatever wasn’t bolted down.
+One of these days, he told himself, I’m taking a week off and spending every day out there on the sand, sipping piña coladas and breathing in the fresh salty air, a world away from the dead bodies and their foul stench and the dank, dark rooms and the freaks and fanatics telling me what I can and can’t do.

-He turned his eyes to a battered sign that read: ‘DEAD END.
+He turned his eyes to a battered sign that read, ‘DEAD END.
 Private Road.
 Trespassers prosecuted to the full extent of the law.’
-Stooping to pick up a rock, he threw it at the sign and smiled when its clang pierced the silence.
+Stooping to pick up a rock, he threw it at the sign, missed, and cursed under his breath.

-Spying movement in the corner of his eye, he turned north and watched as a car drove the dirt road towards him.
-It was a sleek yellow Alfa Romeo, with heavily-tinted windows.
-The car stopped on the other side of the gate.
+He was stooping to pick up another when he spotted something in the corner of his eye.
+Straightening, he turned north and watched as a car drove the dirt road towards him.
+It was a sleek yellow Alfa Romeo, with heavily-tinted windows and very black tyres.
+The car came up fast and stopped on the other side of the gate.

 A man emerged, a tall, well-built man in his mid-forties with short-cropped reddish-blond hair and blue eyes.
-He was wearing tan chinos and a thick white jumper.
+He was wearing brown chinos, a white knitted jumper and chunky tan boots, the kind a tradesman might wear.
 Without acknowledging Kenny’s presence, he strode up to the gate, unlocked it and threw it open.